ShipSoft/FairShip/field/README.md

 1) "FieldMap" for using field maps to represent the magnetic field
 2) "SymFieldMap" for using field maps with x-y quadrant symmetry
 3) "CopyMap" for copying a previously defined field map to another location (saving memory)
-4) "Uniform" for creating a uniform magnetic field (no co-ordinate limits)
+4) "Uniform" for creating a uniform magnetic field (no coordinate limits)
-5) "Constant" for creating a uniform magnetic field with co-ordinate boundary limits
+5) "Constant" for creating a uniform magnetic field with coordinate boundary limits
 6) "Bell" for creating the Bell shaped magnetic field distribution
 7) "Composite" for combining two or more field types/sources
 8) "Global" for setting which (single or composite) field is the global one